CBroz1/LaurelYanny/README.md

 ## Drawbacks

-Google forms, in 2018, did not deal with integer inputs well.
+1. Google forms, in 2018, did not deal with integer inputs well.
 Age was therefore collected as a nominal rather than continuous variable.
+2. Survey respondents are primarily younger males.